nyan222/roman_empire_zoomcamp/README.md

 This repository (<https://github.com/nyan222/roman_empire_zoomcamp>) contains following folders:

 - `terraform`: this folder is related to Terraform.
-- `mage`: this folder contains Mage project with dbt inside Mage.
+- `mage-empire`: this folder contains Mage project with dbt inside Mage.
+- `pics`: this folder contains pictures for this README.

 ### Step 1: Create a new project in Google Cloud Platform